peterjmit/peterjmit.com/markdown/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.md

 We are therefore forced to stub `$person->isMale()` in order for our tests to pass as shown in [this commit][6].

-If you have found this post useful, or if you have any comments, additions & corrections then let me know [on twitter](https://twitter.com/peterjmit) or
+If you have a comment on this post, or if I have missed any of the standout new features then let me know [on twitter](https://twitter.com/peterjmit) or
 <a href="mailto:pete@peterjmit.com?subject=Re: Why should you upgrade your test suite to PhpSpec & Prophecy">email me</a>